 - Kemo Sabe – Western store with boots and hats galore.

-- Res Ipsa – Travel-inspired goods, known for their woven shoes.
+- Res Ipsa – Travel-inspired goods, known for their woven shoes and vintage shirts!

 - Gorsuch – Ski gear and alpine-inspired apparel